simul/Teleport/README.md

 3. Make sure the GearVR controller is paired with the Android device.
 4. Run the game in the editor and then launch `RemotePlayClient` application on your Android device.

-The video stream might be corrupted for the first few seconds after launch.
-It may also take some time for GearVR controller to be recognized.
+It may take up to a few seconds for GearVR controller to be recognized.

 For best performance when testing with UE4 demo project run the packaged game in windowed mode, in the lowest possible resolution.